 Some employers opt to hire an attorney for handbook drafting, which is one of the safest options available.
 However, if you’re hiring in multiple states, the billable hours can quickly accumulate.
 Other employers might consider turning to online templates, but this approach is also risky.
 There’s no guarantee that one-size-fits-all employee handbook templates will encompass all the necessary state policies or appropriate language.

-This is why SixFifty developed Employment Docs.
+This is why SixFifty developed an employee handbook creator tool.
 Instead of delving into the research to comply with Delaware employment law, hiring a lawyer, or relying on a template, there’s a better way.
 Our platform enables you to generate your own customized, state-specific employee handbooks that fully meet Delaware employee handbook requirements.
 Employment Docs supports employers throughout the employment life cycle, from offer letters and employee handbooks to separation agreements and offboarding documents.
 Employment Docs generates top-tier employment documents—and best of all, our legal team diligently monitors changes to employment legislation nationwide.
 Should any new developments arise, we will notify you so you can update your handbooks accordingly.

 Ready to learn more?
 Schedule a demo today!